openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 # Security Considerations

-## Proving Control of a DID Presented as Binding Material
+## Providing only `did` as a cryptographic binding material {#did-binding}

 Some DID Methods do not require the End-User identified by a DID to also be a controller of a private key associated to a public key in a DID Document tied to that DID.

-In these cases, it is RECOMMENDED that in the Credential Request, the Client provides a signature using the private key tied to a DID in a `proof` claim, in addition to a `did` claim.
+In these cases, the Client can provide only `did` as a cryptographic binding material for a requested credential as defined in {#credential-binding}.

+## Providing only `proof` as a cryptographic binding material {#proof-binding}

+Some Issuers have the ability to bind the credential to the Holder without revealing the key material itself.
+For example, this can be done using BBS+ signatues with a blinded link secret, by generating a proof of knowledge of the link secret during presentation.
+This can also be done using secure enclave attestations from the Holder during issuance and presentation.

+In these cases, the Client can provide only `proof` as a cryptographic binding material for a requested credential as defined in {#credential-binding}.

 # Privacy Considerations